RIKEN-RCCS/lens3/doc/user-guide.md

 ### No Bucket Operations

 Lens3 does not accept any bucket operations: creation, deletion, and listing.
-Buckets can only be created via Wui.
+Buckets can only be managed via Wui.
 Specifically, a bucket creation request will fail because the request (applying to the root path) is not forwarded to a MinIO instance.
 A bucket deletion will succeed, but it makes the states of Lens3 and a MinIO instance inconsistent.
 Bucket listing also fails because a request is not forwarded.

+Note: Lens3 manages a run of a MinIO instance and stops the instance when it becomes idle.
+At restarting a MinIO instance, Lens3 tries to restore the state of buckets and that results in a deleted bucket to be recreated.

 ### Bucket Naming Restrictions